 New Strides in Chatbot Development Technology

 Science fiction has always demonstrated the possibility of a grim future dominated by robots who enslave the human race and take over the world as we know it.
-A number of books, movies, and tv series have enumerated this grim reality more than once.
-Westworld is one such tv series that remains fresh in my memory where the main characters are actually artificially intelligent robots built to look and act like human beings and act according to a storyline in a futuristic Wild West themed amusement park.
+A number of books, movies, and tv series have enumerated this bleak reality more than once.
+Westworld is one such tv series which remains fresh in my memory where the main characters are actually artificially intelligent robots built to look and act like human beings and who act according to a storyline in a futuristic Wild West-themed amusement park.
 The story moves around how these robots start developing consciousness and emotions that they were not originally programmed to.
-It is one thing to watch it on screen but to just think for a minute that might possibly be occurring can be quite alarming.
-But something quite akin to this has recently taken place in Facebook’s AI Research Lab (FAIR).
+It is one thing to watch it on screen but to consider it happening to us is quite an alarming thought.
+However, something quite akin to this has recently taken place in Facebook’s AI Research Lab (FAIR).

 Bots come under various categories like: